praveek/launch.en/help/launch-reference/publishing/environments.md

 | Staging | This environment corresponds with the **Submitted** and **Approved** columns in the publishing workflow. |
 | Production | This environment corresponds with the **Published** column in the publishing workflow. |

 Different Launch artifacts can exist in each environment.
-This allows you to test different libraries in different environments as you push them through your publishing workflow.
+This allows you to test different libraries in different environments as you push them through the publishing workflow.

 ## Installation

 Each environment has a set of instructions used to connect it to your application.
 For web properties, these instructions provide embed codes.
-For mobile properties, these instructions provide the code necessary to instantiate the libraries you're using and retrieve the configuration at run-time.
+For mobile properties, these instructions provide the code necessary to instantiate the libraries you're using and retrieve the configuration at runtime.

 >[!IMPORTANT]
 >
->Each environment type has its own corresponding embed code.
-Depending on the environment you are using, you must ensure that you are using the correct corresponding embed code.
+>Each environment type has its own corresponding installation instructions.
+Depending on the environment you are using, you must ensure that you are using the correct corresponding embed codes and/or dependencies.
 >
->For example, the production embed code supports browser caching, whereas the development and staging embed codes do not.
+>For example, the production embed code for a web property supports browser caching, whereas the development and staging embed codes do not.
 As such, you should not use development or staging embed codes in high-traffic or production contexts.

-To access the installation instructions, navigate to the **[!UICONTROL Environments]** tab for your property, and then select the **[!UICONTROL Install]** icon for the environment you wish to use.
+To access the installation instructions for an environment, navigate to the **[!UICONTROL Environments]** tab for your property, and then select the **[!UICONTROL Install]** icon for that environment.

 ![](./assets/environments/install-buttons.png)

 If using a web property, you are given an embed code to be used in the `<head>` tag of your document.
-You are also presented with the option to load library files synchronously or asynchronously.
+You are also presented with the option to deploy library files synchronously or asynchronously at runtime.
 Depending on the setting you choose, the displayed install instructions will be different.
 Embed codes are explained in further detail later in this document.

 ![](./assets/environments/web-instructions.png)